tock/tock/capsules/extra/src/ieee802154/README.md

 Tock supports two different implementations of an IEEE 802.15.4 stack in the kernel.
-The first version implements packet framing and a MAC layer, virtualizes the 15.4 interface, and provides a userspace interface.
-The second version provides a much more raw version and only provides userspace with direct access to the 15.4 radio.
+The first version implements packet framing and a MAC layer, virtualizes the 15.4 interface, and provides a multi-programmable userspace interface.
+The second version provides userspace with the ability to send/receive raw 802.15.4 frames as well as directly control the radio, and is appropriate for access by one process at a time.

 In-Kernel Stack
 ---------------